 What is the Oxford Academic Health Science Network?

-The Oxford Academic Health Science Network (AHSN) comprises more than 80 member organisations supported by a small core team.
-The member organisations include all the NHS healthcare providers, commissioners, universities and research bodies, social care providers and many third sector and independent organisations in Berkshire, Buckinghamshire, Oxfordshire, Milton Keynes and parts of Bedfordshire.
-Our region is home to more than 3m people.
+The Oxford Academic Health Science Network (Oxford AHSN) is a collaboration of NHS healthcare providers, commissioners, universities, industry and other partners in Berkshire, Buckinghamshire, Oxfordshire, Milton Keynes and part of Bedfordshire.
+This region is home to more than 3m people.

 What does the Network do?

-The Oxford AHSN is one of 15 AHSNs across England.
-They aim to turn innovation into mainstream clinical practice quickly and widely, improving health and creating wealth through better connections between the NHS, research and business.
+The Oxford AHSN is one of 15 AHSNs covering England working to turn evidence-based innovation into mainstream clinical practice, improving health outcomes and creating economic growth.

 How does the Network work?